howeller/gulp-gwd-tasks/README.md

 ```

 ## Setup
+1) Clone this repo  or copy `gulpfile.js`,`package.json` and `package-lock.json` to the root of your project folder.

-In Terminal navigate to the root of your project folder and run `npm install` to download all of the npm packages to your project.
+2) In Terminal - navigate to your project folder and run `npm install` to download all of the npm packages.

-Place each GWD banner in a folder named with it's Redtrax name inside the `src` directory.
+3) Place each GWD banner in a folder named with it's Redtrax name inside the `src` directory.
 Set that banner to publish into the `dist` directory.
 Publishing will make a folder with a duplicate name inside `dist`

 ## Tasks
 **`rename`**\